A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-where the term $h^k \in \mathbb{R}$ is evaluated as $\mathbf{w}^k\mathbf{x}$, and $\paul{k}$ are the Pauli matrices.
+where \h{ the inverse temperature $\beta$ is set equal to $-1$, $\paul{k}$ are the Pauli matrices, the term $h_{{k}} \in \mathbb{R}$ is evaluated as ${\mathbf{w}_k^T}\mathbf{x}$ (i.e., for each Pauli matrix there is one set of weights), and $Z$ is such that $\mathrm{Tr}\{ \rho_{\mathbf{x}}\}=1$}.
 Thus, there is a direct dependence from the classical input data of the perceptron state.
-When the dataset $\{\mathbf{x}\}$ is linearly separable, the convergence point is similar to the classical case.
-Instead, in the presence of label noise, there is a contribution also from Pauli operators other than $\paul{z}$ that allows the perceptron to perform better than its classical counterpart.
+When the dataset $\{\mathbf{x} \}$ is linearly separable, the convergence point is similar to the classical case.
+Instead, in the presence of label noise, there is a contribution also from Pauli operators other than $\paul{z}$ that allow the \h{quantum} perceptron to perform better than its classical counterpart.

 Torrontegui et al.~\cite{torrontegui2019unitary} based their approach on the similarity between the classical perceptron and a single qubit interpreted as a two-levels system.
-Indeed, they implemented the perceptron as a qubit, with sigmoid non-linear activation, that undergoes a unitary transformation given by
+Indeed, they implemented \h{a perceptron\ with sigmoid non-linear activation} as a qubit that undergoes a unitary transformation\h{, parametrized by an external input field $\hat{\theta}_j,$} given by

-where $\hat{x}_j$ is the input field, $\paul{y}$ and $\paul{z}$ are the Pauli matrices, and $f(\cdot)$ encodes the non-linear activation function.
+where \h{$j$ is the label of $j$-th perceptron of a layer, $\hat{\theta}_j$ is the quantum field generated by neurons in earlier layers,} $\paul{y}$ and $\paul{z}$ are the Pauli matrices, and $f(\cdot)$ encodes the non-linear activation function.
 The authors formalized the implementation of such a model using an adiabatic process.
-Specifically, they proposed implementing the evolution of the system as a single adiabatic path for an Ising model of interacting spins.
-With such a definition, the authors proved that such a perceptron acts as a universal approximator.
-Moreover, they report how it is possible to treat such objects as the basic building block for large neural networks.
+Specifically, they proposed implementing the \h{system's evolution} as a single adiabatic path for an Ising model of interacting spins. \h{The} authors proved that such a perceptron acts as a universal approximator with \h{such a definition.} Moreover, they report how it is possible to treat such objects as the basic building block for large neural networks.